AlexsLemonade/.github/profile/README.md

 ## Single-cell Pediatric Cancer Atlas (ScPCA)

-`The Single-cell Pediatric Cancer Atlas (ScPCA)` focuses on single-cell and single-nuclei profiling with the goal of creating a publicly available atlas of pediatric cancer data.
+[`The Single-cell Pediatric Cancer Atlas (ScPCA)`](https://scpca.alexslemonade.org/) focuses on single-cell and single-nuclei profiling with the goal of creating a publicly available atlas of pediatric cancer data.
 Ten ScPCA awards were funded by Alex’s Lemonade Stand Foundation.
 The ALSF-funded researchers submit their single-cell, single-nuclei, and bulk RNA sequencing data to the Data Lab for processing.
-The data from these patient tumors will be made available in one location through the ScPCA Portal, which is currently under development.
+The data from these patient tumors is made available in one location through the [ScPCA Portal](https://scpca.alexslemonade.org/).

 * [Processing workflows for ScPCA data.](https://github.com/AlexsLemonade/scpca-nf)
 * [ScPCA tools](https://github.com/AlexsLemonade/scpcaTools) and [data files for testing them.](https://github.com/AlexsLemonade/scpcaData)